hashkat/hashkat/docs/tutorial02.md

 #### Next Steps

-With the completion of this second tutorial using **#k@**, you are now familiar with running, stopping, and continuing a new network simulation in any directory.
+With the completion of this second tutorial using **#k@**, you are now familiar with running and stopping network simulation in any directory.

 Proceed to the next tutorials for a demonstration of the different follow models in **k@**, starting with the [random follow model](http://docs.hashkat.org/en/latest/tutorial03/).